The MAGIC of Modernization

 For the sake of comparing two things I’m extremely passionate about, I’ll probably generalize and gloss over a TON of edge cases in Magic the Gathering for the sake of simplicity.

-There’s formats of the game that are extremely expensive, where players after decks of cards worth $60k+, and on the other extreme end, decks where players aren’t allowed to spend more than $10.
-That’s all find and great, to each their own, but what does Magic after to do with Modernization?
+There are formats of the game that are extremely expensive, where players are chasing decks of cards worth $60k+, and on the other extreme end, decks where players aren’t allowed to spend more than $10.
+That’s all fine and great, to each their own, but what does Magic have to do with Modernization?

 “The Commander format has each player provide a 100-card deck, using cards from any printed sets excluding those that are banned, with the requirement that each card outside basic lands must be unique, in contrast to normal Magic decks that allow up to four copies of a card from the game’s current base and expansion sets.
 The Commander format serves as a casual alternative to normal competitive play.”